Wiki · Individual Player · Last reviewed June 23, 2026

 In June 2025, Scale announced a significant Meta investment that valued Scale at more than $29 billion, expanded Scale and Meta's commercial relationship, and moved Wang from the Scale CEO role into Meta's AI efforts while keeping him on Scale's board.
 Scale appointed Jason Droege, then chief strategy officer, as interim CEO.

 The move matters because it joined three layers of AI power: Meta's consumer distribution and compute spending, Scale's data and evaluation infrastructure, and Wang's operator reputation.
 It also raised an industry concern that Axios stated plainly: other AI companies may hesitate to send sensitive work to a data company closely aligned with Meta, even if Scale remains formally independent and says it will safeguard customer data.
+That is not proof of misuse, but it is a real conflict-of-interest question for buyers, regulators, and rival labs.

 Why He Matters